 Linda D. Addison (Sycorax’s Daughters)

-Linda D. Addison is an award-winning author of five collections, including How To Recognize A Demon Has Become Your Friend, and the first African-American recipient of the HWA Bram Stoker Award®.
+Linda D. Addison is an award-winning author of five collections, including How To Recognize A Demon Has Become Your Friend, and the first African American recipient of the HWA Bram Stoker Award®.
 She is a recipient of the HWA Lifetime Achievement Award, HWA Mentor of the Year, and SFPA Grand Master of Fantastic Poetry.
-Addison has published over 360 poems, stories and articles; a member of CITH, HWA, SFWA and SFPA.
-She is a co-editor of Sycorax’s Daughters (Cedar Grove Publishing), an anthology of horror fiction/poetry by African-American women.
-Catch her work in anthologies Black Panther: Tales of Wakanda (Marvel), Chiral Mad 5 (Written Backwards), and Don’t Turn Out the Lights (HarperCollins).
+Addison has published over 360 poems, stories, and articles; she is a member of CITH, HWA, SFWA, and SFPA.
+She is a co-editor of Sycorax’s Daughters (Cedar Grove Publishing), an anthology of horror fiction/poetry by African American women.
+Catch her work in the anthologies Black Panther: Tales of Wakanda (Marvel), Chiral Mad 5 (Written Backwards), and Don’t Turn Out the Lights (HarperCollins).
 Her site: www.lindaaddisonpoet.com.

 A community organizer and teacher, his work has appeared in magazines like Lightspeed Magazine, Beneath Ceaseless Skies, Asimov’s, and Uncanny Magazine, with some of his stories having been collected in The Voices of Martyrs.
 His books include the urban fantasy trilogy, The Knights of Breton Court, the steampunk works, Buffalo Soldier and Pimp My Airship, and the middle grade detective novel, The Usual Suspects.
 His project, Sorcerers, is being adapted as a television show for AMC.
 As an editor, he’s worked on Dark Faith, Streets of Shadows, and Apex Magazine.
 Learn more at MauriceBroaddus.com.

-Sheree Renée Thomas (Dark Matter anthologies/Magazine of F&SF)
+Sheree Renée Thomas (Dark Matter anthologies/Magazine of Fantasy & Science Fiction)